tguild/vehicle_signal_specification/docs-gen/content/rule_set/branches.md

 A typical example could be GNSS location, where latitude and longitude make sense to read and write together.
 This is supposed to be deployment and tool specific, and for that reason no branches are aggregates by default in VSS.
+For branches that both have `instances` defined and `aggregate: true`, then aggregate refers to the signals for individual instances, i.e. signals for different instances can be handled separately.